-What happens in Fairfax when the lease is over?
+What happens in Fairfax when the lease ends?

-At the end of the lease term in Fairfax, either party can opt to end the tenancy.
-The property owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the rental investor wishes to end the lease, or conclude our property management services, please send us written notice as described in your rental management agreement.
+At the end of the lease in Fairfax, either party can opt to end the tenancy.
+The landlord could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the owner wishes to end the lease, or end our rental management services, please send us written notice as described in your property management agreement.

 When we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
-This means that we will often create a new lease for a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.
+This means that we will typically contact a renter 6 to 8 weeks before the end of the lease in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.